clef/frontend-styleguide/README.md

 For non-transparent images use the JPEG format when possible.
 For non-decorative images, images that a user may depend on for understanding content, etc., use the HTML `<img/>` tag/inline images and _not_ the `background-image` property in your CSS.

-## Things to Avoid in Contributing to Our CSS
+## Things to Avoid When Contributing to Our CSS

 * Using the !important declarative
 * Styling IDs
 * Targeting descendant selectors
+* Excessive nesting (never ever more than 3 levels deep)

 ## Additional Resources